rominator1983/completeModInstallationManual/README.md

     jack.default-as-system = true
     # this solves some issue with crackles stemming from sample rate conversion.
     node.rate = 1/48000

+When doing pw-top one node is left that runs at 44/16.
+Edit `/usr/share/pipewire/client-rt.conf`:

+    alsa.rate = [ 48000 ]
+    alsa.format = [ S24 ]

 To check your current sample rate and buffer settings do `pw-metadata -m -n settings` To check the sample rate, buffer (aka 'quantum' in pipewire) and sample size/format of running applications run `pw-top`